Wildlife refuges reopening at Land Between The Lakes

 GOLDEN POND, Ky.
-(AP) – Land Between the Lakes National Recreation Area says wildlife refuges that have been closed since last fall will reopen next week.
+(AP) – Land Between The Lakes National Recreation Area says wildlife refuges that have been closed since last fall will reopen next week.

-Wildlife program manager Steve Bloemer says the refuges are closed from Nov.
-1 through March 15 as waterfowl and eagle refuges primarily.
-He says most wintering eagles and waterfowl have started migrating north by early to mid-March and the refuges can be reopened to the public.
+Wildlife Program Manager Steve Bloemer says the areas are closed from Nov.
+1 to March 15, mostly to serve as waterfowl and eagle refuges.
+He says most begin migration north by early to mid-March.